 There are two ways to rollover your 401(k):

-1. Direct rollover — In a direct rollover, your former 401(k) company will send a check directly to your new retirement account with instructions to put the money into the account you are rolling your savings into.
-Each custodian follows a different procedure, so the best first step is to reach out to your previous employer's 401(k) company for their process.
+- Direct rollover — In a direct rollover, the custodian holding your 401(k) funds will send a check directly to your new retirement account with instructions to put the money into your new plan.
+Each custodian is different, so the best first step is to reach out to your previous employer's 401(k) company for their process.

-2. Indirect rollover — In an indirect rollover, the funds are paid directly to you, and you deposit the savings directly into your new account.
+- Indirect rollover — In an indirect rollover, you withdraw the funds from your account, and then you deposit the savings directly into your new account.
 This is also called a 60-day rollover because the money needs to be deposited into the new account within 60 days in order to avoid paying income taxes and early withdrawal penalties.

-Like cashing out a 401(k), an indirect rollover is generally not advisable except under specific circumstances.
+Like cashing out a 401(k), an indirect rollover is generally not advisable unless circumstances dictate you need money in the short term.
 Your Swansea, IL financial advisor will be able to help you determine which option is best.

-For even the most financially literate Swansea, IL residents, a 401(k) rollover is not something most people have experience with.
-The most common pitfalls people make when considering their options include:
+For even the most financially literate Swansea, IL residents, deciding what 401(k) rollover options is best for you isn't easy.
+The most common pitfalls you should avoid include:

-• Not opening a new account first — If you do open up an IRA or new 401(k), it's important that the new account is already open, and that your new custodian is expecting a rollover.
-If they get a check when they aren't expecting a rollover, they may think it is a regular contribution that could be subject to taxes.
+- Not opening a new account first — If you do open up an IRA or new 401(k), it's important that the new account is already open, and that your new custodian is expecting a rollover.
+If they get a check by surprise, they may think it is a regular contribution that you might have to pay taxes on.

-• Forgetting about your 401(k) — While you might think it's hard to lose track of their retirement savings, Americans accidentally abandoned over $7 billion in retirement savings in 2015.
-A lot can come with moving to a new job, but accidentally leaving behind your retirement funds could significantly impact how much you put away for retirement.
+- Forgetting about your 401(k) — While you might think it's hard to lose track of their retirement savings, Americans lost almost $8 billion in retirement savings in 2015.
+A lot can come with moving to a new job, but neglecting to do anything about your 401(k) could significantly reduce how much you put away for retirement.

-• Forgetting about the same property rule — The property your new account receives must be the property that was rolled over.
-Meaning, you can't withdraw cash from your 401(k), buy assets with it and move those assets into a new account.
-The IRS considers that taxable income, and if you're under 59½ you'll have to pay a 10% early withdrawal penalty.
+- Neglecting the same property rule — The property your new account receives must be the property that was rolled over.
+Meaning, you can't withdraw cash from your 401(k), buy assets with it and deposit those new assets into a new account.
+If you do that, you would have to pay property tax, and if you're less than 59½ you'll have to pay a 10% early withdrawal penalty.

-• Not speaking to a financial advisor — Financial advisors are well-versed in 401(k) rollovers, proper procedure, and the advantages and disadvantages of each of your options.
+- Not consulting with a retirement planner — Financial advisors are well-versed in 401(k) rollovers, proper procedure, and the pro and cons of each of your options.

 Contact a 401(k) Rollover Advisor Today

 Your unique situation will dictate which 401(k) option is best for you.
 Many in Swansea, IL have found choosing Correct Capital as their financial advisors to be the best decision for them.
 Our financial advisors operate under the fiduciary principle, which means that we are legally bound to act in good faith and have your best interests at heart.
-As Registered Investment Advisors, we have access to a great amount of investment research that we’ll share with you.
-We’re built on trust, honesty, and integrity.
+As Registered Investment Advisors, we have access to a wealth of investment research that we’ll provide you with.
+We’re founded on trust, honesty, and integrity.

 Call us today at 877-930-4015, contact us online, or schedule an appointment with our financial and retirement planning advisors to make the best decision for your 401(k) rollover.
 Call 877-930-4015 or reach out to our financial advisors in Swansea, IL today.